MrYoda2000/intro-to-R/README.md

 # intro-to-R
 A basic introduction to R.

-## Download the guide so you can follow along
+## Open the guide and keep that tab open so you can follow along

 We go over:
   1. How to download R (Windows & Mac)